jorisparet/partycls/README.md

 Support and contribution
 ------------------------

-If you wish to contribute or report an issue, feel free to [contact us](mailto:joris.paret@umontpellier.fr) or to use the [issue tracker](https://github.com/jorisparet/partycls/issues) and [pull requests](https://github.com/jorisparet/partycls/pulls).
+If you wish to contribute or report an issue, feel free to [contact us](mailto:joris.paret@umontpellier.fr) or to use the [issue tracker](https://github.com/jorisparet/partycls/issues) and [pull requests](https://github.com/jorisparet/partycls/pulls) from the code repository.

 Authors
 -------